Khirbet Kheibar: Description

 Khirbet Kheibar is situated on a hill near the western outskirts of the Sanur Valley, immediately northeast of the Palestinian village of Meithalun.
 The site is an archeological tell, located on an isolated hill.
 The eastern slopes of the hill are particularly steep.

 An ancient city wall, some parts of which have been preserved to a height of three meters, surrounds the hill's upper flat summit.
 The space inside the walls is currently used for allotment farming and is around 5 dunams in size.
 The inhabited area was for some periods larger (at least during the Roman period) and expanded beyond the walls.

 Smaller discoveries from Khirbet Kheibar include two figurine fragments, collared-rim jars, pottery with indentations, and wedge-shaped decorated bowls.
-The latter, thought to be of southern Mesopotamian origin, were found in several sites in Samaria, and are believed to had been brought to the region by Mesopotamian populations who were resettled in the area by the Neo-Assyrian Empire after the fall of Kingdom of Israel.
+The latter, thought to be of southern Mesopotamian origin, were found in several sites in Samaria, and are believed to have been brought to the region by Mesopotamian populations who were resettled in the area by the Neo-Assyrian Empire after the fall of Kingdom of Israel.

 During the Middle Bronze Age, Khirbet Kheibar was a major city, and the nearby sites of El-Beiyadha and el-Mudawarra may had been its daughter-sites.
 Zertal suggested to identify the Iron Age site with the capital the Milcah clan, one of the sub-territories of the Israelite Tribe of Manasseh, adding that the name was preserved in the names Mirka and Wadi Milk, a nearby village and a riverbed valley, respectively.